smicho01/msc-ui-php/README.md

 ### Environment variables

 Here is example for MampPro local dev env Additional parameters for <VirtualHost>.
-(In prod values will change of course):
+(In prod values will change of course): Read more in file `mamp-vars.txt`

 SetEnv ACADEMICHAIN_ENV dev